 Indeed, Negreanu still is a top player, but his specialty lies in his experience and talent in all major poker disciplines – people shouldn’t necessarily assume he’s an amazing Hold ’em player though.
 Fact is, he’s probably way better than you, me or the average Joe, but he’s openly admitted he’s not on the level of the big 3 – Phil Ivey, Patrik Antonius, or Tom Dwan, when it comes to Texas Hold ’em.

 A multimillionaire many times over, Negreanu doesn’t need to work hard at anything, much less his poker game.
+It’s not like he needs to sign up for one of the best poker training sites and get in the lab.
 But his choice and drive to try and improve are impressive in it of itself.
-Check out the article here.
 Assuming Negreanu improves (which he surely will), it should be interesting to see how he fares in the near and distant future in the big televised Hold ’em cash games.

 Keep following our High Stakes Poker Season 6 episode recaps to read about all of Daniel Negreanu’s ups and downs throughout the season and to see if he ends this last session a winner or loser.

 As a side note, it’s a little funny to write “stay tuned”… after all, the entire season of High Stakes Poker was filmed over a few days many weeks ago, and it’s just being edited and produced for weekly dissemination to us poker fans.
 Some day we’ll be able to binge watch the entire series, but for now we need to be content waiting a week each time we want to take a seat on the rail of the highest stakes poker games in the world.